fischertechnik/txt_training_factory/TxtSmartFactoryLib/doc/MqttInterface.md

 MQTT Interface
 ==============

-This document decribes the MQTT interface of the local MQTT clients and the MQTT bridge to the remote MQTT broker.
+This document describes the MQTT interface of the local MQTT broker, the MQTT bridge and the remote MQTT broker.

 # MQTT Remote (fischertechnik Cloud)
 You can configure the MQTT bridge, if you edit the file `/etc/mosquitto/ft-txt-bridge-cloud.conf`.
 Attention: You need root access rights!